tinjet11/BrickBreaker-Java-Coursework/README.md

-Compilation Instructions:
-Provide a clear, step-by-step guide on how to compile the code to produce the application.
-Include any dependencies or special settings required.

 Implemented and Working Properly:
 List the features that have been successfully implemented and are functioning as expected.
 Provide a brief description of each.